SarahYLawrence/Text-Mining-and-Analytics/README.md

 Model:
 - Universal Sentence Encoder

 Similarity:
 - Normalized embeddings
 - calculates the dot product
+Comparing user posts embeddings with severe BDI options embeddings and using np.dot() to find the similarities between them

 ## How to Get the Data
 Step 1: Go to the Erisk website at https://erisk.irlab.org/  - Note this project used the 2024 data